 However, focus groups are complementary to a comprehensive VoC strategy and may not scale effectively for broader opinion collection.

 5. Conduct Customer Interviews

-You can also call customers with open complaint tickets to get a better understanding of the issue reported.
+Additionally, reaching out to customers with open complaint tickets offers a deeper understanding of reported issues.
 This will not only help you understand customer expectations and experiences but will also help you deliver personalized experiences, resulting in improved customer relationships.

 6. Listen Through Social Channels

 Social media has evolved into one of the most powerful voice of customer survey tools in the current times.
 Platforms like Facebook, Instagram, Twitter, and LinkedIn are now the go-to places for customers to explore brands and their followers.

 A well-crafted product description may not sell a product, but a positive review from an influential social media personality can drive rapid sales.
 It's essential to monitor your brand's social media presence because a single negative review can impact your image.
 Facebook advertising is a good option for promoting brands and you can also track the performance using Facebook ads reporting tools.